shubhayu-64/Discord-Study-Bot/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Make a bot from [Discord Developer Portal](https://discord.com/developers/applications) and grab the token and fill in token.txt
+4. Make a bot from [Discord Developer Portal](https://discord.com/developers/applications) and grab the token and fill in config.py
-5. Make a remote database in [MongoDB](https://www.mongodb.com/) and fill in database.py with your cluster, database, and collection.
+5. Make a remote database in [MongoDB](https://www.mongodb.com/) and fill in config.py with your cluster, database, and collection.

 ## Deploy on heroku